zephyrproject-rtos/zephyr/doc/hardware/peripherals/uart.rst

 .. warning::

-   Interrupt-driven API and the Asynchronous API should NOT be used at the same time, since both APIs require hardware interrupts to function properly, using the callbacks for both APIs would result in interference between each other. :kconfig:option:`CONFIG_UART_EXCLUSIVE_API_CALLBACKS` is enabled by default so that only the callbacks associated with one API is active at a time.
+   Interrupt-driven API and the Asynchronous API should NOT be used at the same time for the same hardware peripheral, since both APIs require hardware interrupts to function properly.
+Using the callbacks for both APIs would result in interference between each other.
+   :kconfig:option:`CONFIG_UART_EXCLUSIVE_API_CALLBACKS` is enabled by default so that only the callbacks associated with one API is active at a time.

 Configuration Options